 What is the solution to food security?

 There might not be a magic bullet.
-Instead, we need conscious actions and several strategies to adapt to the newer environmental realities.
-One includes investing in and promoting food crops that are not water intensive.
+Instead, we need deliberate actions and strategies to adapt to the evolving environmental realities.
+One includes investing in and promoting water-efficient food crops.

-Millets are a food crop primarily grown on marginal land in dry areas of temperate, sub-tropical, and tropical regions.
-Research suggests that millets consume 70 percent less water than rice, grow half the time as wheat, and require 40 percent less energy in processing.
+Millets are food crops primarily grown on marginal lands in dry areas of temperate, subtropical, and tropical regions.
+Research suggests that millets consume 70 per cent less water than rice, produce half the time as wheat, and require 40 per cent less energy in processing.

-Millet is not one single crop but it is a collective group of small-seeded annual grasses that are grown as grain crops.
-Specific types of millet can be grown based on the region and climatic conditions.
+Millet is not a single crop, but it is a group of small-seeded annual grasses grown for grain.
+Specific millet varieties can be grown depending on the region and climatic conditions.

-This indicates that growing Millet should be strongly considered, especially in regions that might get affected due to erratic rainfall.
+This indicates that growing Millet should be strongly considered, particularly in regions prone to erratic rainfall.

 Importance of Millets in India

-The importance of millets in developing and emerging economies like India, where agriculture is heavily dependent on rain-fed irrigation, is even more pronounced.
+The importance of millets in India, where agriculture is heavily dependent on rain-fed irrigation, is even more pronounced.

-The United Nations Intergovernmental Panel on Climate Change (IPCC) states that India will face some of the most severe impacts of climate change, including intense heat waves, high and variable rainfall, flooding, and a reduction in crop yields.
-Therefore it is pertinent that India looks for alternative crops that are more climate resilient.
+The United Nations Intergovernmental Panel on Climate Change (IPCC) states that India will face some of the most severe impacts of climate change, including extreme heat waves, high and variable rainfall, flooding, and reduced crop yields.
+Therefore, it is pertinent that India seek alternative crops that are more climate-resilient.

-Millets are also important from a health and calorific perspective as they are a good source of protein, fiber, essential vitamins, iron, and calcium and have a low glycemic index.
+Millets are also crucial from a health and calorific perspective as they are a good source of protein, fibre, essential vitamins, iron, and calcium and have a low glycemic index.
 Considering the large section of the Indian population is still undernourished, Millet can be an affordable substitute for nutritional value.

-The earliest evidence of Millets is found in the Indus civilization dating back to 3000 BC.
-It is an ancient grain that was domesticated for food and as part of the traditional cuisine of various cultures.
+The earliest evidence of millet dates to the Indus Valley civilisation, circa 3000 BC.
+It is an ancient grain that was domesticated for food and for use in the traditional cuisines of various cultures.

-The current climatic scenario also hints in the same direction; many regions of India are expected to go dryer.
-Every year, a large part of the country experiences droughts and extreme heat waves.
-Therefore adapting to new crops which do not need too much water is not only a necessity but historically established.
+The current climatic scenario also indicates the same direction; many regions of India are expected to become drier.
+Each year, a large portion of the country experiences drought and extreme heat waves.
+Therefore, adapting to new crops that require little water is not only necessary but also historically established.

 Millets types in India